CSDb help / documentation|

 things that by your definition isn't related to the scene. we are aware of it, and you should be too.

 - whining about the rules in public (in the comments, forum etc) is not tolerated and will make us very triggerhappy.
 If you have a reasonable complaint in constructive manner, please send one message to the admins and your complaint will be discussed, and eventually the rules will be updated. constant rambling about the rules in the forum, comments and/or messages to the moderators is considered trolling and will not be tolerated and eventually result in a ban.
 DON'T!
 This includes, but is not limited to, repeatedly opening forum topics for the sole purpose of getting attention, reposting what has been censored by a moderator, nitpicking on the rules and pasting them into the forum and/or comments.
 DON'T!

 - think before contacting the admins, give them time to do reasonable decisions and live with them.

 - CSDb is a place for facts and factual discussions of scene related issues.
-It is therefore not permissable
+It is therefore not permissible

-to use CSDb as a media for any kind of personal attacks/discriminating or foul language (using the forum,
+to use CSDb as a medium for any kind of personal attacks/discriminating or foul language (using the forum,

 oneliners, comments on CSDb entries, PM's, deliberate downvoting or anything similar), and any such will be

-punished with temporarily or permanent exlusion from the site.
+punished with temporarily or permanent exclusion from the site.

 We will not scan CSDb for such attacks, therefore we will only react if the person who is attacked informs us directly.
 In such cases we will look into it and take action as we see fit.
 We do NOT tolerate retaliations of any kind!